MindTwister/pyGitDeploy/README.md

 pyGitDeploy
 ===========

-A script for rapid deployment to FTP servers
+A script for rapid deployment to FTP servers.
+The script uses git to find changes since last deployment and applies the changes to an FTP server, if no deployment has been made it uploads all watched files.

 Requirements:
 -----